CCC Events

 July 29-30, 2008 · Marina Del Rey, CA

-This workshop is intended to bring together researchers from the spectrum of communities that have an interest in network science, network design, and the relationship between them.
+This workshop was intended to bring together researchers from the spectrum of communities that had an interest in network science, network design, and the relationship between them.

 Theory of Networked Computation